laterium/openium-bot/readMe.md

 - Node.js installed on your system.
 - A Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
 - MySQL database setup (local or remote).
-- Groq API key for Llama integration.
+- Groq API key for Groq integration.

 ### Installation